Vinyas-S/android-todos/README.md

 # TodoApp

-This project demonstrates the usage of
+This project demonstrates the usage of :bowtie:
 ---

 Material Design <br/>